pavneetkaur27/covid-data-ui/README.md

 2. Run `npm install` to install all dependencies.
 3. Run `npm run start` or `npm run local` to run in local environment.

-NOTE: Create log directories path as mentioned in package.json if running with `npm run deploy` to run in production
+NOTE: Create log directories path as mentioned in package.json if running with `npm run deploy` to run in production.

 ## Check if they are connected